SFR Logo

 SFR Logo 1994-1999

 The SFR logo first emerged as a symbol of stability and minimalism, a design that would accompany the brand for many years.
-The main element of the emblem—white “SFR” letters on a bright red square—symbolizes the company’s energy, confidence, and forward momentum.
+The main element of the emblem, the white “SFR” letters on a bright red square, symbolizes the company’s energy, confidence, and forward momentum.
 The simple geometry of the shape suggested structure and order, while the red background conveyed dynamism and progress.

-A key aspect of this period was that the logo remained largely unchanged over the years, helping to reinforce the brand in consumers’ minds and create a recognizable corporate identity.
+A key aspect of this period was that the logo remained largely unchanged, reinforcing the brand in consumers’ minds and creating a recognizable corporate identity.

 1999 – 2008